yashbonde/chess_lm/README.md

   - Add code for creating metric graphs.
 - [ ] Integrate code with a web interface on [chessshhh](https://github.com/yashbonde/chessshhh)
   - Port code for server
-    - There's this CORS shit for API and static file code is not being read correctly.
+    - There's this CORS for API and static file code is not being read correctly.
 Someone else has to fix those.
-- [ ] Add Simple MinMax Tree search
+- Improvements to Tree search
-  - ~~Write code for minimax~~
-  - ~~Integrate with `Player`~~
-  - ~~Log Improvements, gameplay.
-Run tournaments~~
   - Optimise code for deeper search.
-Add a timed buffer such that it
+Add a timed buffer such that it.
+  - Include upper confidence bound for better search
 - [ ] (**later**) Add more complicated search algorithm MCTS